saltyorg/docs/docs/sandbox/apps/wireguard.md

 ## What is it?

-[Wireguard](https://wireguard.com){: target=_blank rel="noopener noreferrer" } is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+[Wireguard](https://wireguard.com) is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.

 The Wireguard server is deployed using the [WG-Easy](https://github.com/WeeJeWel/wg-easy) image with a simple Web UI for management.